My-Finance-Report/yearly_report/README.md

 -> give a file a nick name when we process
 -> general bug around uploading file twice
--> expect to have transactioons for january but don't
+-> expect to have transactioons for january but don't -> need to be able to edit
+-> filter out from year start